Shop Subscribe

 5. Test Run Important Papers

-Sometimes items won’t always come out exactly as we hope they do.
+Sometimes items don’t come out exactly as we hope.
 Items can come out wrinkled if the film isn’t properly fitted in the machine.
 Bubbling can occur if papers are pushed through too quickly.
-Conduct a test with similar sized paper.
+Conduct a test with paper of a similar size.

 Following these simple tips can help solve many of the problems that occur when we’re laminating.